Shelley from Idaho, writes:

 You have been named program chairman for the no-kids Christmas Party.
 You bring your brilliant original program to the committee and begin rehearsals.
-The Ward know-it-all substitutes her mom’ s script (her mama was your counterpart in her home ward) and takes over the baton.
+The ward know-it-all substitutes her mom’ s script (her momma was your counterpart in her home ward) and takes over the baton.
 You:

 - Resign from the committee and go see a movie while your kids are being baby-sat by the Young Women.